Ph.D., Claremont Graduate University

 M.A., Stanford University

 B.A., Mathematics, Cornell University

-Prior to assuming her current faculty position at CGU in 1987, Smith served as a college administrator for 21 years in planning and evaluation, institutional research and student affairs at liberal arts colleges.
-Her current research, teaching, and publications have been in the areas of organizational implications of diversity, assessment and evaluation, leadership and change, governance, women's colleges, HBCU's, diversity in STEM fields, and faculty diversity.
+Daryl G. Smith is Senior Research Fellow and Professor Emerita of Education and Psychology at Claremont Graduate University.
+Prior to assuming her current faculty position at CGU, Smith served as a college administrator in planning and evaluation, institutional research and student affairs.
+Her research, teaching, and publications have been in the areas of organizational implications of diversity, assessment and evaluation, leadership and change, governance, diversity in STEM fields, and faculty diversity.

 In addition to numerous articles and papers, she is an author or co-author of: